martialbb/genascope-backend/app/services/README.md

 # Service Layer Architecture

-This folder contains the service layer for the CancerGenix backend application.
+This folder contains the service layer for the Genascope backend application.
 The service layer sits between the API controllers and the data access layer (repositories).

 ## Architecture Overview